Locate and use the Angular command () on the Active Bar.

-If the Properties panel is already active, by selecting the Angular Dimension object.
+If the Properties panel is already active, select the Angular Dimension object.

-After selecting the Angular Dimension object, select the Properties panel from the Panels button in the bottom right section of the design space, or by selecting View » Panels » Properties from the main menu.
+After selecting the Angular Dimension object, select the Properties panel from the Panels button at the bottom right of the design space or select View » Panels » Properties from the main menus.